awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 Several issues can cause a long\-running autovacuum session \(that is, multiple days long\)\.
 The most common issue is that your [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value is set too low for the size of the table or rate of updates\.

-We recommend that you use the following formula to set the [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) parameter value\.
+We recommend that you use the following formula to set the `maintenance_work_mem` parameter value\.

 ```
 GREATEST({DBInstanceClassMemory/63963136*1024},65536)